AmigoAppAI/amigo-cli/docs/source/user/configuration.rst

 Configuration
 =============

-Mentat has a number of customizable settings.
-They can be changed globally by setting in :code:`~/.mentat/.mentat_config.json` or on a per project level by setting in :code:`.mentat_config.json`.
+Amigo has a number of customizable settings.
+They can be changed globally by setting in :code:`~/.amigo/.amigo_config.json` or on a per project level by setting in :code:`.amigo_config.json`.
 They can also be set as a command line flag, see :ref:`cli_args`, note underscores become dashes on the cli.
 Finally they can be changed mid-session with the :code:`/config` command.

 The following is a partial list of customizable settings.